applikatoni/applikatoni/README.md

 With the ability to deploy **multiple applications to different servers with varying deployment strategies** you can use Applikatoni however you like.

+And if clicking isn't your thing and you prefer a terminal over a web frontend: check out [toni](https://github.com/applikatoni/toni) -- the CLI for your Applikatoni server.

 Also: there is a lot of pizza involved! 🍕

-This repository contains two applications:

-* applikatoni - This is the Applikatoni server and web application.
-Check out its [README](https://github.com/applikatoni/applikatoni/tree/master/server)
-* toni - This is the CLI for the Applikatoni server.
-Check out its [README](https://github.com/applikatoni/applikatoni/tree/master/toni)

 # Getting started